smikhalevski/doubter/README.md

 });
 ```

-To guard multiple functions omit the callback parameter:
+To guard multiple functions omit the callback parameter and a factory function would be returned:

 ```ts
 const callbackFactory = d.fn(d.string());